caranolan/INDI-V/README.md

 # INDI-V
-INDI-V is an R Shiny app that measures of the contribution of independent risk variants to disease
+INDI-V is an R Shiny online app that helps genetic research scientists compare different methods of calculating the contribution to risk of disease of specific segments of DNA.
+It measures of the contribution of independent risk variants to disease.
+I created it with a team of fantastic colleagues at the Queensland Brain Institute in 2012.
+Unfortunately I've long since lost the underlying code, but the app itself can be accessed at: http://cnsgenomics.com/shiny/INDI-V.